-Use your phone and some FREE apps to plan your camp trips
+Use your phone and some FREE apps to plan your camping trips

 - Campendium – great for finding both campgrounds and free places to RV.

-- iOverlander – Like compendium, this also offers more remote locations and harder-to-reach camp spots that might be better for tenting or jeeping
+- iOverlander – Like Campendium, this also offers more remote locations and harder-to-reach camping spots that might be better for tenting.

 - Passport America – Not free, but a 50% discount club for private campgrounds.
-If you stay two nights at 50% off, then it works out free to use the rest of the year.
-Each campground sets its own rules (some only offer the discount on Thursdays, others offer the discount only in low season, some are a maximum of 2 nights, and some are a minimum of 2 nights).
-If we need a campground and can find one that meets our requirements with Passport America, then we save 50% off their nightly rate.
-We’re lifetime members, so searching Passport America’s campground list is where we start when looking for our next stay at a campground.
+If you stay two nights at 50% off, then the app basically pays for itself.
+Each campground sets its own rules (some only offer the discount on Thursdays, others offer the discount only in low seasons, or discount stays for a maximum of 2 nights, and some require a minimum of 2 nights).
+If we need a campsite and can find one that meets the requirements with Passport America, then we save 50% off the nightly rate.
+We are lifetime members, so searching Passport America’s campground list is where we start when looking for our next stay at a campground.

 - Apple or Google Maps – These are the best free options.
-There are some that are paid that will allow you to put in your rig dimensions and choose the best route (that won’t take you under a bridge that’s too low for instance) or hairpin turns that are too tight for your length.
-We found that in Mexico, Google maps is most likely to actually have the campground name and address, whereas Apple Maps you’ll often have to put in the address since it can’t find the business name.
+There are some that have a charge and these allow you to put in your rig dimensions and choose the best route (so you don’t end up driving under a bridge that’s too low or take hairpin turns that are too tight for your RV).
+We discovered that, while in Mexico, Google Maps will most likely show the campground name and address, whereas Apple Maps will often not show the business name, requiring you to type in the actual address.

 - Gas Buddy – We use this to find the best local price if there are multiple gas stations in the area.
-Sometimes we end up having to stop at whatever is next if the tank is getting low.
+Sometimes we end up having to stop at whatever gas station is nearest if the tank is getting low.
 But we try to plan ahead and use the app since we can search for gas stations that are miles away.

 Stock Up on Collapsible Storage (like our favorite collapsible laundry basket) to conserve space in your RV

-Collapsible storage is great for pulling out something the size and shape of a frisbee that turns into a bucket; for instance, our drying rack for our dishes will collapse to a few inches tall to fit under our sink.
+Collapsible storage is great for pulling out something the size and shape of a frisbee that turns into a bucket.
+For instance, our drying rack for our dishes will collapse until it is a few inches tall and can fit under our sink.
 The name of the RV life game is ‘Save Space.’

-Here are some other collapsible items that we use ourselves to conserve RV storage space:
+Here are some other collapsible items that we use to conserve RV storage space: